NET WORTH: $1 billion, estimated

-LOOKING FORWARD: Though Wojcicki has primarily focused her giving toward Parkinson's Research, it would not be surprising to see an expansion into other areas of medical research.
+LOOKING FORWARD: Though Wojcicki has primarily focused her giving toward Parkinson's research, it would not be surprising to see an expansion into other areas of medical research.
 Wojcicki has a wide variety of interests when it comes to philanthropy.
 The biggest factors seem to be innovative solutions, and a model that combines creating social benefit with a strong sustainable business model.
-The young Anne Wojcicki Foundation should be watched very carefully as well.
-The Anne Wojcicki Foundation gave away $11.25 million in a recent year, with almost all of that money going to a donor advised fund set up at Schwab Charitable Fund.
+And the Anne Wojcicki Foundation gave away $11.25 million in a recent year, with almost all of that money going to a donor-advised fund set up at Schwab Charitable Fund.
 Perhaps giving through this vehicle will be more open in the coming years.